-Every Autumn we host a free Teacher Weekend here in Dorset.
+Every year we host a free Teacher Weekend here in Dorset.
 It’s a great chance for teachers experience what we’re all about whilst having some well-deserved downtime in the Great Outdoors.

-The weekend kicked off at The Swanage Centre (our fabulous accommodation partner).
+The weekend kicked off at the accommodation.
 Everyone arrived to tea, coffee and pastries before being allocated a comfy room for the weekend.

 Once settled, we headed outside to get to know each other.
 Activities Manager, Paul, put the teachers through their paces on some of our team building activities including Gutterball, Tangrams and Team Skis.
 It’s safe to say the competitive spirit was not lacking!